Pers Z S: Collegiate atmosphere

-Cryptographical Achievements
+Cryptographical achievements

 Organization

 Per Z S grew organically before World War II and as with any small organization it grew more along with personnel factors than any logical plan.
 Although Dr Schauffler was the unit's leader during the interwar period, Dr Paschke, a more successful cryptanalyst, forceful personality and a Nazi, assumed more of a leadership role.
 However, TICOM interrogations could find no definitive documentation to assert who led the unit in 1945.
 It was possible there was none, but it seems probable that Dr Paschke in deference to Dr Schauffler's seniority, no actual administrative changes had occurred.
 Dr Kunze was the leading mathematical cryptanalyst.

-Mathematical and Linguistic Cryptanalysis
+Mathematical and linguistic cryptanalysis

 There was very little in terms of organization in Pers Z S, in April 1945, when World War II was coming to an end.
 Working conditions meant that all elements of the unit were working in the same general area, since the evacuation of Berlin in November 1943.
 However, one cardinal organization rule was followed: the rule was that mathematical cryptanalysis involving the initial solution of extremely difficult systems, the solutions of complex encipherments and additives and the application of machine systems and techniques to these problems should be kept separate from linguistic cryptanalysis.
 This was defined as current solutions of known additive and enciphering systems, code-book reconstruction, translation and publication.

 Dr Schauffler's responsibilities were theoretical research of cryptanalytic methods and systems, publications and consultation with the Cryptographic Section (Pers Z Chi) on the security of own systems and processes at the Foreign Office.
 As a linguist he headed the group whose specialties were Japanese and Chinese, under Dr Paschke.

-Linguistic Cryptanalysis Subsection
+Linguistic cryptanalysis subsection

 This subsection that was managed by Dr Paschke consisted of a number of small linguistic groups, organized along semi-linguistic or semi-geographical lines.
 Organization appeared to be fluid, varying according to metrics like intelligence and cryptanalytic priorities.
 It was organized into the following groups.